Eileanora/AutoDiag-API/README.md

-# Intelligent Diagnostician
+# AutoDiag

 ## Introduction

 This project was done as a graduation project for the Faculty of Engineering, Suez Canal University.
-IntelligentDiagnostician-API is the backend part of a project that aims to make automotive vehicle diagnostics easier and more efficient.
+AutoDiag-API is the backend part of a project that aims to make automotive vehicle diagnostics easier and more efficient.

-## Why Intelligent Diagnostician?
+## Why AutoDiag?

 Automotive systems maintenance methods improved over the years, it originally depended on manual inspections and periodic maintenance.
 With technology revolution, it improved in